transientskp/pyse/README.rst

 Developer information
 ---------------------

-PySE uses |hatch|_ to manage the different environments while development.
+PySE uses |hatch|_ to manage the different environments during development.
 So make sure you have ``hatch`` installed *globally*.
 You could either use your system's package manager to install ``hatch``, or use ``pipx`` to install as a regular user.
 Please ensure that you are using a version